rapidsai/cudf/java/README.md

 This project provides java bindings for cudf, to be able to process large amounts of data on a GPU.
 This is still a work in progress so some APIs may change until the 1.0 release.

+## Behavior on Systems with Multiple GPUs

+The cudf project currently operates with a single GPU per process.
+The CUDA runtime will automatically search for a GPU to use if a thread has not specifically requested a device, and Java processes tend to run with many threads.
+If one of the Java threads using cudf does not use the same device being used by other cudf threads then this will lead to an invalid state that can trigger application crashes.

+To avoid these crashes, cudf will remember which CUDA device was used to initialize the Rapids Memory Manager (RMM) via cudf.  cudf methods will automatically set the thread's CUDA device to this initial device if necessary.
+Note that mixing cudf calls with other CUDA libraries that could change the thread's current CUDA device will be problematic.

 ## Dependency

 This is a fat jar with the binary dependencies packaged in the jar.
 This means the jar will only